Facts About the Joshua Tree

 There are so many interesting facts about the Joshua tree.
 With its cultural significance, its importance in the ecosystem and its place in popular culture, there is truly no other desert plant quite like the Joshua Tree.

 Whether you find its appearance weird, ugly, unique or stunning, the Joshua tree is one of the most memorable desert plants out there.
 Let’s hope we can keep it around for many years to come.

-For more about the Joshua Tree and climate change, check out this post.
+Check out this post for more about the Joshua Tree and climate change.

 Sarah has over 10 years’ experience working with indigenous communities in Peru.
 She travelled to Peru for the first time in 2006, where the culture, the people and the landscapes ignited her passion.
 Sarah has travelled extensively throughout the country as well as the rest of South America, and is especially familiar with the Cusco and Sacred Valley areas.
 After completing her law degree at the University of Victoria in 2017, Sarah now splits her time between Cusco, Peru and Kingston, Ontario.